 A.1 Capability Statement

-A list of capabilities defined in the oneM2M TS-0001 [Y.oneM2M.ARC] are presented in table A.1-1.
+A list of capabilities defined in the oneM2M TS-0001 [ITU-T Y.oneM2M.ARC] are presented in table A.1-1.
 The capability list can be used to check whether the IUT supports part or whole of the capabilities listed as below.